-Business Rates rateable values
+Business rates rateable values

 Every business property that is subject to Business Rates is assigned a rateable value by the Valuation Officer.
-Although the rateable value is a key factor in the calculation of the Business Rates bill, it is not the Business Rates bill.
+The rateable value is a key factor in the calculation of the Business Rates bill, it is not the Business Rates bill.
 The total rateable value for Business Rates properties in Eden District for the financial year 2017-2018 is estimated at £57.1 million.
 Any queries regarding how your rateable value has been worked out should be addressed to the local Valuation Office at:

 - Contact: Valuation Officer

 - Address: Non-Domestic Rates North West, Valuation Office Agency, Redgrave Court, Merton Road, Bootle, Merseyside L20 7HS

 Find and check your business rates valuation on GOV.UK.
 This site also gives details of how to challenge an appeal if you think your rateable value is incorrect.

 See business rates revaluation on GOV.UK if you believe the rateable value of your property is not correct,.
 You can ask the Valuation Office to change it.

 Please note that a disputed rateable value is not a reason for withholding payment of Business Rates.
 Be very wary if you are approached by anyone who offers to make a proposal to the Valuation Office to reduce your Business Rates in return for payment.
 If you wish to use such a third party to challenge your rateable value, please ensure they are regulated by one of the following:

 - Member of the Royal Institution of Chartered Surveyors (RICS)

 - Institute of Revenues, Rating and Valuation (IRRV)